openfisca/openfisca-doc/source/openfisca-web-api/index.md

    config-openapi
 ```

-OpenFisca provides a web API package compatible with all country packages.
+OpenFisca provides a web API package, compatible with all country packages.
-Using a web interface, App Developers can access information and computations without installing anything locally.
+Using a web interface, app developers can access information and computations without installing anything locally.

 ## Public France API

-The latest version of the France web api is [`fr.openfisca.org/api/v21`](https://fr.openfisca.org/api/v21).
+The latest version of the France web api is [`fr.openfisca.org/api/latest`](https://fr.openfisca.org/api/latest).
 Its endpoints are documented in [`fr.openfisca.org/legislation/swagger`](https://fr.openfisca.org/legislation/swagger).
+This API has no guarantee of stability over time.
+Building a web app on top of it is not recommended.

+The [DINSIC's OpenFisca Team](https://github.com/orgs/openfisca/teams/france-contrib-dinsic) maintains two stable versions of the Web API.
+Every 6 months, on January 1st and July 1st, the oldest stable API is shut down, and the current newest version of France is served instead.
+This means every Web API version is maintained for a year.

+Currently served Web API versions are listed in [https://fr.openfisca.org/api](https://fr.openfisca.org/api)

+These stable Web APIs are meant to be used for building minimum viable products, proofs of concept and prototypes.
+The idea is to help web app developers quickly test out new ideas, find their first users or secure funding.

+Please keep in mind they become outdated relatively quickly.
+Anyone wanting an up-to-date and stable OpenFisca Web API is invited to [host their own](#hosting-an-api-instance).

 The stability of this API is guaranteed over time.

 ## Use Cases